-This trend is really taking off.
-Donuts either instead of wedding cake or as a late night snack is a fun way to greet the earlier sunsets during fall.
+Instead of wedding cake or as a late night snack, donuts are a fun way to greet the earlier sunsets during fall.
 Serve cinnamon-sugar dusted donuts alongside piping-hot cups of coffee to make the evening a little less chilly!
 You can also wrap donuts in Kraft paper bags and send them home with guests for a little dose of morning happy the next day.

 Who doesn't love a gooey caramel apple?
 Admittedly, these aren't the friendliest of treats when it comes to eating them in public (can anyone look pretty for that first bite?).
 Just make sure to have knives or apple slicers on hand to make tasting just a bit easier.
 Or turn this confection into your favor!

 This tower of cream puffs drizzled with caramel and covered in spun sugar just screams fall wedding dessert.
 This sweet is not only delicious to eat, but it is also pretty magnificent to look at.
 Your guests will be talking about this spectacular treat for years to come.